-Columbia College is located just east of the city centre on Terminal Avenue, just two blocks away from Science World and the Main Street Skytrain station.
-The Main Campus building (at 438 Terminal Avenue) provides large student lounges and an excellent Library, as well as state-of-the-art classrooms and modern Biology, Chemistry, Computer Science and Physics laboratories.
-The ground floor houses retail units providing food services.
+Columbia College is located just east of the city center on Terminal Avenue, two blocks from Science World and the Main Street Skytrain station.
+The Main Campus at 438 Terminal Avenue features spacious student lounges, an excellent library, state-of-the-art classrooms, and modern labs for Biology, Chemistry, Computer Science, and Physics.
+The ground floor offers a variety of food services.
 Bicycle lockers and underground parking are available.
-Columbia College's North Campus, located near the Main Campus at 333 Terminal Avenue, hosts the College's High School Programs; this Campus is located in a newly-renovated building and also offers modern classrooms, student lounges and computer facilities.
-During COVID, all classes are held at the College main campus at 438 Terminal Avenue.
+The North Campus, near the Main Campus at 333 Terminal Avenue, hosts the College's High School Programs in a newly renovated building with modern classrooms, student lounges, and computer facilities.

-The Student Services Department encompasses counselling services, career counselling, student activities, accommodation information, orientation, student resources, first-aid, and services for international students.
-All information regarding Student Services can be found at the College website at:
+The Student Services Department offers counseling, career advice, student activities, accommodation information, orientation, student resources, first aid, and support for international students.
+Visit the College website for more information on Student Services.